Contributing to eo-learn

 Keep API compatibility in mind, in particular when contributing a new

 EOTask.
-In general, all new tasks should adhere to the modularity of eo-learn.
 Check the Section below for more information on how to contribute an

 Get the latest development version by creating a fork and clone the repo: